How are Filipinos connected to Food Justice Movements in Canada?

 At the community planning level, the success of many local food waste recovery and management projects depends on many factors.

 They need good location planning across scales.
-Optimizing food distribution location for better access, especially in neighborhoods with high concentration of immigrants.
+Optimizing food distribution location for better access, especially in neighborhoods with a high concentration of immigrants.
 They need systematic food needs assessment and operational planning.
 These will reduce operational and transportation costs and time allocation for suppliers and users.

 Food security programs need to involve community program users, volunteers and leaders in using social media and "cool branding" strategies so that immigrants will feel no stigma in getting involved with Food Banks or in Food Justice issues more generally.